Skip to content

 Office Manager, Social Media Manager & Wellness Facilitator

-Jackie is a super-mom of 3 kids, is obsessed with frogs and lives in Barrington, NH.
+She is a mom of 3 kids, is obsessed with frogs and lives in Barrington, NH.
 She & Derek married at the ecology center in September 2022 and shortly thereafter they launched the “Wildlife & Wellness Retreat” program which she is spearheading along with other wellness related services.

 Environmental Educator